olafollgaard/makeArduino/README.md

 As the makefile got more complex, it led to make it **re-usable** via `include`, so that each individual project only needed a minimal makefile.
 Consequently, it must be **project-agnostic**.
 Most configuration variables can be initialized with project-specific content before the `include` statement.

-This makefile is the result, and I have used it for a couple of Arduino projects, some on a **Adafruit Trinket Pro 5V board**, others on **ATtiny85** chips.
+This makefile is the result, and I have used it for a couple of Arduino projects, some on **Adafruit Pro Trinket 5V** boards, others on **ATtiny85** chips.

 ## Assumptions
 The ease-of-use is based on some assumptions, some of which can be reconfigured by assigning the appropriate varables beore including makeArduino.mk.